Bot-Devel/Quote-Finder/README.md

 - Alternatively, you can also use `git submodule foreach git pull origin main` to pull the changes.
 This is the recommended way.

 Note: This pulls from the Upstream [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) repository as configured in the `.gitmodules` file.
-During development, you can change the `url` of the submodule to your fork or you can directly update the files in your local `/data` directory.
+During development, you can change the `url` of the submodule to your fork or you can directly copy the files to your local `/data` directory.

 ## Discord